 Step 3: Now, we need to add two AND conditions within this OR condition separated by a comma.
 Use (AND(B2>= 20, C2>=23), AND(B2>=15, C2>=18)) under OR condition within IF Statement and close the bracket for OR condition.

 This condition will first check if Marks 1 and Marks 2 are greater than or equals to 20 and 23 respectively (first AND condition) OR if not, it will check whether the Marks 1 and Marks 2 are greater than or equals to 15 and 18 (second AND condition).
-If at least one of these two conditions is satisfied, the student will be considered as Pass otherwise the student will be considered as Fail.
+If at least one of these two conditions is satisfied, the student will be considered as Pass; otherwise, the student will be considered a Fail.

-Step 4: Add the [value_if_true] as “Pass” under the formula in cell D2 to specify if at least one of the condition gets satisfied, student is pass.
+Step 4: Add the [value_if_true] as “Pass” under the formula in cell D2 to specify if at least one of the condition gets satisfied, a student is a pass.

-Step 6: Drag the formula across cells D2:D11 so that we will have result value either Pass or Fail for all the students named in column A. You can select D2:D11 and then press Ctrl + D as a keyboard shortcut to be able to copy the formula across rows.
+Step 6: Drag the formula across cells D2:D11 so that we will have a result value, either Pass or Fail, for all the students named in column A. You can select D2:D11 and then press Ctrl + D as a keyboard shortcut to be able to copy the formula across rows.

-This is how, we can match multiple criteria’s under Excel with the help of IF statement, AND & OR logical operators.
+This is how we can match multiple criteria’s under Excel with the help of IF statement, AND & OR logical operators.
 This article ends here.
-Let’s wrap the things up with some points to be remembered.
+Let’s wrap things up with some points to be remembered.

 Things to Remember